In today's world, change is the only constant, while the speed of change is anything but slowing down.

 After my years working in IT, I recently realized: the perfect workplace is no longer a goal that we aim for as part of an upgrade.
 Instead, it is the journey of improvement itself that benefits both end-users and business.

 How can we manage this new world of continuous change?

-- Consider evergreen as a journey, requiring a smooth process to carefully asses changes and new features, beyond running projects or changes.
+- Consider evergreen as a journey, requiring a smooth process to carefully assess changes and new features, beyond running projects or changes.

 - Standardize and reduce complexity.

 - Focus on your end users and ensure everyone benefits from productivity updates.
 Don't assume, but prove as part of piloting.